 Yes.
 You need to file an E1 Tax Return every year, and an E9 Return only if you bought, sold, inherited or experienced any whatsoever changes in the ownership interest you hold in a property.Do I need an accountant?

 Yes.
 In fact, you need a TAXIS username and password, as well.
 Many mandatory activities can be executed by an accountant only, exclusively through TAXIS, the tax-department's e-services portal.
 (Yes, we provide assistance)Do I pay government and municipal property taxes and levies?

-There are a number of property-related taxes and levies.
-So many in fact, there is a call for reform.
-The main ones are three: municipal taxes, which are charged through the electrical bill and paid by the occupant of the property, whether it's the owner or a renter / lessee.
-The Special Property Levy (E.E.T.H.D.E. or commonly called haratsi), which is charged through the electrical bill but paid by the owner of the property, regardless of occupant.
-Finally, there is an annual estate tax, which often changes name, rate and method of calculation.
-It's usually based on a combination of both the assessment value of the property and your tax return.
-(Yes, we pay your tax bills on your behalf)When is the Special Property Levy E.E.T.H.D.E. (so called haratsi) due?
+There are two main property-related taxes and levies: municipal taxes and levies, which are charged through the electrical bill and paid by the occupant of the property, whether it's the owner or a tenant; and the National Property Tax E.N.F.I.A., which is paid by the owner of the property.
+(Yes, we pay your tax bills on your behalf)When is the National Property Tax E.N.F.I.A. due?

 Depending on the situation, many owners disconnect their utilities while they are outside the country.
 Usually, they do it to save costs.
 Although each case is different, we generally advise owners no to disrupt service on specific utilities, like electricity and water.
 It helps them secure their property, and us deal with emergencies and repairs, while the cost of the utilities relatively small.
 (Yes, we pay your bills for you)What type of repairs do you handle?